develancer/dbdpp/README.md

 ```
 will print into **out.sql** list of SQL statements which should be applied to
 _db_to_change.target_table_ to make it consistent with _db_reference.ref_table_.

+There are two modes of operation:
+* if both **source.cfg** and **target.cfg** are given (even if they are the same),
+  the tool will fetch all data from both tables and perform comparisons on your local machine;
+* if only **target.cfg** is given, processing will be performed on SQL-level on the database server,
+  and only the differences will be fetched to your local machine.

+Choose the option that is better for your particular case performance-wise.

 ## How to compile?